tmwagency/realtime-worldcup/README.md

-Node Twitter Hashtag Vote Monitor
+Realtime World Cup
 =======================

 **N.B.
-THIS DEMO IS NOT COMPLETELY COMPLETE – IT WILL WORK, BUT NEEDS A BIT OF REWORK AS IT WAS BACKPORTED FROM A MORE COMPLEX APPLICATION **
+THIS IS A WORK I PROGRESS – INCLUDING THIS README **

 This builds on the initial demos - the [Node Basic Structure demo](https://github.com/tmwagency/node-basic-setup) and the [Node Twitter Wall demo](https://github.com/tmwagency/node-twitter-wall).